 15 – Treaty City Brewery – Take a tour of the brewery and see how Limerick craft beers are made!!!

 Take a tour of Limericks Treaty City Brewery and see how the crafts beers are made.
 Treaty City Brewery makes a few different crafts beers that are super good and very tasty indeed.

-16 – Nancy Blake’s Pub – A cool Irish pub with a great pint, and a fantastic atmosphere in the evening time!!
+16 – Nancy Blake’s Pub – A cool Irish pub with a great pint, and a fantastic atmosphere!!

 Nancy Blake’s pub is a beautiful traditional Irish pub in upper Denmark Street Limerick it is a perfect stop for a few pints or a hot whiskey.
 The pub dates back to 1956 and has served many a pint over the years.

 There is a beer garden named “The Outback” to the rear of the bar and the pub has a great selection of drinks, including, beers, shouts, spirits, craft beers and sodas.
 In the evening time, the beer garden is a great spot for live music and the atmosphere is electric.